Who is required to perform right to work checks.

 Employers who carried out the right to work checks correctly have a statutory excuse against liability for a civil penalty if an employee is later found working for them illegally.

 The procedure for the right to work checks is fairly simple.
 You need to obtain the relevant document(s) from your prospective employee that show the right to work in the UK.
 You must make sure that the document(s)presented to you are genuine.
 Next step is to make a clear copy of each document in a format which cannot later be altered, and retain a copy securely: electronically or in hardcopy.
 In addition, you will need to make a note on each document OR separately, as to when the right to work check was carried out.
 Without this the check is not fully complete.

 The temporary adjusted checks-Covid 19

-- employers should use the Home Office Employer Checking Service if a prospective or existing employee cannot provide any of the accepted documents
+Employers should use the Home Office Employer Checking Service if a prospective or existing employee cannot provide any of the accepted documents

 The way in which temporary checks can be conducted is set out on the Home Office website.
 Employers are expected to:

-- if the worker has a current Biometric Residence Permit or Biometric Residence Card or has been granted status under the EU Settlement Scheme or the points-based immigration system you can use the online right to work checking service while doing a video call – the applicant must give you permission to view their details.
+If a worker has a current Biometric Residence Permit or Biometric Residence Card or has been granted status under the EU Settlement Scheme or the points-based immigration system you can use the online right to work checking service while doing a video call – the applicant must give you permission to view their details.